sing-group/pandrugs-docker/vep/README.md

 3 directories, 43 files
 ```

-And if you run `dh --max-depth=1 /opt/pandrugs2/vep-data/` you should obtain:
+And if you run `du -h --max-depth=1 /opt/pandrugs2/vep-data/` you should obtain:

 ```
 85G     /opt/pandrugs2/vep-data/homo_sapiens